 Rushing out installs could provide attention.
 Across all the chambers to be marketing them for you.
 When it comes down to cost and options, I'm sure you will have a huge interest, once it's all in writing. it's really those access point after that.
-You are talking for commercial C - I would encourage you to be responsive to customers that is not your first priority.
+You are talking about ownership by individuals or by PSE but is there a medium option for someone who want to own it now instead of waiting five years, what does that look meter wise for the user to know they now have 100% control.
+Q - Are you assuming you will work across all customer classes?
+A - Expecting first roll out to be residential and secondary phase for commercial C - I would encourage you to be responsive to customers that is not your first priority.
 Maybe call it an unknown pilot so they can take some data as an example instead of waiting X amount of years.
 Beta testing was always a big deal. if you have any sites for us to sign up for happy to volunteer! i've got a neighbor across the street when the power goes down his place has a gas generator.
 Always know if there is no power if his generator is out.
 I would like to have my lights on and it be totally silent.

-about 5000 into our community and people with Japanese affinity.
+As a nonprofit, we've got an email list of about 5000 into our community and people with Japanese affinity.
 The best for us is sending out monthly newsletters and events.
 Having something that is ready to go into a newsletter like some request, since PSE is a member of ours.
 Of course social media is a big thing too, easy to forward or share.
 Facebook, instagram, twitter, linkedIn are the big four that most of our folks are on.
-Having something that we can just cut and paste would be great, if you need feedback where to provide the feedback.
-If you have something specific you want to roll out where you'd want us to put an event.
+Having something that we can just cut and paste would be great, if you need feedback where to provide the feedback. if you have something specific you want to roll out where you'd want us to put an event.
 Bringing in some speakers for clean energy.